dimanIACCC/IBM2D/README.md

 The project required the Boost library (version 1.65 recommended) https://www.boost.org/
 ============================================================================================
 How to start:
-1)Create the input file that may consist of :
+1)Create the input file (input.txt) that may consist of :
 Re 					= 	Reynolds number (integer value)
 L 					= 	length of the channel (integer value)
 H 					= 	height of the channel (integer value)